-The researchers produced changes in the excitability of the corticospinal system that is used to recruit Glute Max, with an intense 6 days of isometric training in the position shown below.
-A position we’ll call ‘the dog pisser’ for obvious reasons.
+The researchers produced changes in the excitability of the corticospinal system with an intense 6 days of isometric training in the position shown below.

-Once your ability to recruit the target muscle has been improved, which is primarily a nervous system adaptation, we then progress to adding resistance and challenging the muscle in different ranges.
+Once your ability to recruit the target muscle has been improved, we then progress to adding resistance and challenging the muscle in different ranges.

 To use a home improvement analogy, we fix the wiring before installing the fancy lights.